 \section{Proposed robust training framework}

 As analyzed in Section \ref{sec:system_model}, a small wireless risk discrepancy indicates that the model is more robust against imperfect wireless channels.
-However, since the discrepancy is defined by expected statistical results, it is relatively difficult to estimate in advance.
+However, since the discrepancy is defined on expected statistical results, it is relatively difficult to estimate in advance.
 Therefore, the upper bound of the wireless risk discrepancy derived in Section \ref{sec:upper_bound} can serve as an alternative to measuring the robustness of wireless distributed learning.
-By minimizing the upper bound $\sigma\sqrt{2I(W,Z;S)}$, the model could be generalized to various imperfect wireless channels while maintaining inference accuracy.
-For this purpose, we propose a robust training framework that optimizes the distributed feature decoder in an NN-based model scenario.
+By minimizing the upper bound $G=\sigma\sqrt{2I(W,Z;S)}$, the model could generalize to various imperfect wireless channels while maintaining inference accuracy.
+For this purpose, we propose a robust training framework that optimizes the distributed feature decoder within an NN-based model framework.